fhiso/tsc-governance/minutes.md

 second public drafts of the
 [Citation Elements: General Concepts](/TR/cev-concepts-20170911) and [Citation Elements: RDFa bindings](/TR/cev-rdfa-bindings-20170911) standards for public review.
-Major changes included
+Major changes included:

 *  removing the notion of a layer identifier and defer consideration of metadata support for the time being;